DaiseyD/wastewater/README.md

-##
+## crucial
+- base functionality
-- properly run all scenarios with the change all strategy HIGH PRIORITY
+    - try creating scenarios in ruby script with all things changed
+    - run the simulation
+    - make it runnable from the ui
+- selection object
+    - add to the ui
+    - make them usable
+- ui refining
+    - expandable raininfo cards
+- clean up code
-- refine the strategies
+- refine the timestep and time of the simulations
-- add selectionobject handling
+- add logging
-- add a highlighting function with search to the ui
+- add timeout parameter to UI

+## useful
+- rainfall event creator
+- wastewater output creator potentially